This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 In the previous article, I have discussed the 8KB data page of the SQL Server, but what happened when the row is larger and cannot fit into a single 8KB page?

-Each row is strictly prohibited to use only 8KB size per data page, but the data type like: varchar, nvarchar, and varbinary require more space to store data into data page.
+Each row is strictly prohibited to use only 8KB size per data page, but the data type like char, varchar, nvarchar, and varbinary require more space to store data into data page.

-Sometimes, This type of individual column may fit in the limit of 8KB, but if we have multiple column of this type, the combination of this type of columns exceeds the limit of 8KB. e.g. we have three separate columns like, VARCHAR(MAX), NVARCHAR(MAX) and TEXT so this all combine column cannot fit in the 8KB size.
+Sometimes, the individual column may fit in the limit of 8KB, but if we have multiple columns and the combination of all these types of columns exceeds the limit of 8KB, SQL Server moves data in different allocation unit or raise an error.

 To moving of the large records to another page is a dynamic process because records can become a larger at any point of time while executing UPDATE operations.